creachadair/chirp/spec.md

 A **protocol fatal** condition represents an unrecoverable failure of the protocol.
 For a protocol fatal error, the peer MUST immediately terminate the channel and report or log an error to the host.

 To **silently discard** a packet means that the receiving peer MUST fully consume the packet and MUST NOT send a response to the sending peer.
 Neither peer closes the channel.
-The receiving peer is free to log or the packet or report an error to the host.
+The receiving peer is free to log the packet or report an error to the host.

 To **respond with error** means that the receiving peer MUST fully consume the packet and send a response to the sending peer indicating the error condition.
 The channel is not closed.